kcossifos/Portfolio/README.md

 # Portfolio - Illustrator Branch

 #About
-This github branch demonstrates my knowledge on illustrator, how much I have progressed from basic symbols to full redesign of sites.
+This github branch demonstrates my knowledge on illustrator and how much I have progressed from basic symbols to full redesign of sites.

 #Table of Contents